quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 events that benefit from being easily identifiable or individually logged (for example `packets_acked`).

-# The Generic Event Schema {#generic-event-schema}
+# The Generic Event Schemas {#generic-event-schema}

-The generic event schema defines categories and event types that are common across protocols, applications, and use cases.
-The schema namespace identifier is "gen".
+The two following generic event schemas define two namespaces and several concrete event types that are common across protocols, applications, and use cases.

-## Log Level Events {#loglevel-events}
+## Loglevel events {#loglevel-events}

 In typical logging setups, users utilize a discrete number of well-defined logging categories, levels or severities to log freeform (string) data.
-The log level event category replicates this approach to allow implementations to fully replace their existing text-based logging by qlog.
+The loglevel event namespace replicates this approach to allow implementations to fully replace their existing text-based logging by qlog.
 This is done by providing events to log generic strings for the typical well-known logging levels (error, warning, info, debug, verbose).
-The category identifier is "loglevel".
-The category URI is is `urn:ietf:params:qlog:events:gen#loglevel`.
+The namespace identifier is "loglevel".
+The event schema URI is `urn:ietf:params:qlog:events:loglevel`.

 ~~~ cddl
 LogLevelEventData = LogLevelError /